Multiverse-io/build_pipeline/README.md

 ## Installation and Getting Up and Running

+### Dependencies
+- `tput` must be runnable on your system.
+This is used to work out the width of your terminal to enable fancy command line output

 Add build_pipeline as a dependency to your project<br>
 Then, From the root of your projects' directory (where your `mix.exs` file is) run:
 ```